aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `get_vesting_account_signer`

-For emergency use in case the admin needs emergency control of vesting contract account.
-This doesn't give the admin total power as the admin would still need to follow the rules set by staking_contract and stake modules.
+For emergency use in case the admin needs emergency control of vesting contract account.<br/> This doesn&apos;t give the admin total power as the admin would still need to follow the rules set by<br/> staking_contract and stake modules.

 <pre><code>public fun get_vesting_account_signer(admin: &amp;signer, contract_address: address): signer<br/></code></pre>